Harem Mosque at Topkapi Palace

 - Image Size

-16th century 17th century Asia Constantinople Eurasia Europe Harem-i Hümayûn Imperial Harem Islamic architecture Istanbul Istanbul Metropolitan Municipality Middle East Ottoman Empire Ottoman architecture Sultan Topkapi Palace Topkapı Palace Topkapı Saray Turkey architectural architecture building edifice edifices harem inside interior mosque place of worship privy chambers religious building royal apartments structures
+16th century 17th century Asia Constantinople Courtyard of the Eunichs Eurasia Europe Harem-i Hümayûn Imperial Harem Islamic architecture Istanbul Istanbul Metropolitan Municipality Middle East Ottoman Empire Ottoman architecture Sultan Topkapi Palace Topkapı Palace Topkapı Saray Turkey architectural architecture building edifice edifices harem inside interior mosque place of worship privy chambers religious building royal apartments structures tiles

 - Contained in galleries